Get along to one of these brilliant music festivals in London.

 Summer is festival season in London, and 2018 already offers a new slate of brilliant lineups.
 Favourites like Field Day and Lovebox are moving to new sites, while Wireless Festival is already a sell-out.
 Dance music fans are snapping up tickets to We Are FSTVL, South West Four and Eastern Electrics, and soul fans are set to flock to Southport Weekender.
 And this year, the London festival calendar begins with two all-new additions in east London: the bass-heavy Arcadia and much-hyped All Points East.
 It’s gonna be a big one – we’ll see you on the front row!

 Party promoters and robot spider owners Arcadia are bringing two days of mechanical, musical mayhem to Queen Elizabeth Olympic Park in early May.
 Tunes will come courtesy of Leftfield, Sven Vath, Rudimental, Eats Everything and more, while jets of fire, machines and aerial dancers loom overhead.
-There’ll certainly be nothing else like this in London in 2018 – find more information or get tickets here.
+There’ll certainly be nothing else like this in London in 2018 – find more information or get tickets here for just £39.

 A brand-new three-day festival in Victoria Park kicks off the summer season, with headline acts from LCD Soundsystem, Yeah Yeah Yeahs, The XX, Lorde, Björk, and Beck, among dozens of other acts.
 The following weekend sees three showcase main-stage concerts from Catfish and the Bottlemen, Nick Cave & The Bad Seeds and The National, each with impressive supporting guests of their own.
 It’s going to be BIG.
 See the full All Points East festival lineup.